microsoft/promptflow-rag-project-template/README.md

 4) Inspect the connection files in the 'deploy/connections' and double-check information such as api_base and api_version.

-5) Build the docker image file:
+5) Build the docker image file by running the following command in the `financial_transcipts/` folder.
 ```docker build deploy -t rag-app-serve```

 6) Run with docker run.
 Make sure to add secret values in the command below:

 ```